TV Edwards can provide you with expert advice on Licensing Policies.

 Section 5 of the Licensing Act 2003 requires local authorities to publish a statement of its licensing policy at least every 5 years.
 This policy must be kept under review and can be updated at any time.
 These policies are arrived at after consultation with the police, fire authority and other bodies including representatives of local businesses and residents.

-What do Statements of Licensing Policy set out?
+What might a Statement of Licensing Policy contain?

 Any designated Special Policy or Cumulative impact zones within a local authority